abcute/PiaCRUE/README.md

 # PiaRUE
-PiaRUE is a communication framework based on PIAC and RUE.
+PiaRUE is a LLM communication framework based on PIAC and RUE.